San Marcos Growers LogoSan Marcos Growers

 This variegated plant was discovered in our seedling blocks of Acanthus mollis in 1999 by our outside salesman John Koegler.

-The information about Acanthus mollis 'Spattered' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Acanthus mollis 'Spattered' is based on the research we conducted about it in our nursery horticultural library as well as from information provided by reliable online resources.
+We also include some of our own observations made about this plant as it grows in the nursery gardens and other gardens that we have visited, as well how the crops have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with additional information about this plant, particularly if it includes cultural information that will aid others to better grow it.